-- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training: a 16-week programme to prepare you for your next 10k event.
+- Training: how to get started - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate